psolymos/psolymos.github.io/_posts/2016-03-02-mefa4-r-package-update.md

 ## unique      10       8         3    15        7        5
 ```
 Now let us have a look at two factors, one with 'zombie'/empty/unused levels.
-In this case the two rows differ for obvious reasons.
+In this case the two rows differ for obvious reasons:

 ```r
 compare_sets(x = factor(1:10, levels=1:10), y = factor(8:15, levels=1:15))